 Nevertheless, occasionally, such as if a lease term is not defined or indefinite, keeping in mind that the liability comes first makes applying the guidance easier.
 An illustration of this is provided in the real estate section below.

-XYZ calculated the ROU's value using this table:
+XYZ calculated the ROU's value using this schedule:

-Perhaps the simplest way to calculate present value is using the table below.
+Perhaps the simplest way to calculate present value is using the schedule below.

 It can also be determined using Excel's present value function =PV(rate, nper, pmt, [fv], [type]).